BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 05/07/2020
 ---
 Yesterday was wonderful 🤗.
 I went by bike to the wedding rehearsals.
 We had a beautiful weather and I spent time from noon to very evening in a nice atmosphere.
 Thank God for all this 🙏.
 Today is Sunday, so it is standard - no plan for today - we enjoy life 🙂🙂.

+06/07/2020
+---
+I had a tough night - I got up and felt like I was going to throw up 😨🤒.
+It's a little better now - I still have a slight headache but I believe God will help me.
+The plan for today is simple: write an agenda for a blog.

+07/07/2020
+---
+Monday passed very pleasantly - it was the last such hot day, now for the next few days the temperature will be lower 😢.
+Yesterday I managed to write an agenda for my blog and ride a few kilometers by bike ✍🏼💪🏼.
+The plan for today is to finish the article on the blog 🙂.

+08/07/2020
+---
+Yesterday it was cloudy and I had this feeling for a while that it was like autumn.
+But it's summer and now I see the beautiful sun outside 😍.
+I couldn't achieve yesterday's plan in 100%, so today I will finish writing an article for the blog.

+09/07/2020
+---
+Again, I failed to complete the plan - to write a blog.
+I forgot to write about it earlier, but on July 7 I managed to finish my annual sports goal - to run 200km 💪🏼🏆.
+I am very pleased with it 🤗.
+The plan for today is the same as yesterday - to finish this blog post.

+10/07/2020
+---
+I finally managed to finish the article on the blog 😛.
+That's good because this week I have to write a subsection of my thesis and at the weekend I have another wedding 😅.Well, I actually wrote plan for today - my thesis.

+11/07/2020
+---
+I wrote or maybe modified a little bit of my thesis yesterday, but I haven't managed to finish the whole chapter I planned.
+In fact, I have 2 drawings left to complete and that's it - I will have 3 chapters of the thesis finished.
+Today will be my cousin's wedding - I hope it will be a blessed time 🙂.

+12/07/2020
+---
+Yesterday I completed the third chapter of my thesis and then the wedding 👰.
+It was a different wedding... there wasn't much going on at it 🤔.
+But for me it doesn't matter that much - I talked to my friends and at least it ended earlier, so I got some sleep 😅😅.